Azure/azure-sdk-for-js/CONTRIBUTING.md

 All projects have at least the following scripts:

 - `audit`: Run `npm audit` on the project (with some workarounds for Rush)
-- `build`: Build the project's production artifacts (Node and browser bundles)
+- `build`: Build the project's production and test artifacts (Node and browser bundles)
-- `build:test`: Build the project's test artifacts only
 - `check-format`: Show Prettier formatting issues within the project
 - `clean`: Remove generated and temporary files
 - `execute:samples`: Execute samples using the source code